Local. Independent. Physician-Owned Since 1949.

 Hormones

-Inefficient Skin Cell Turnover
+Slow Skin Cell Turnover

 This condition can cause dead skin cells to create a keratin plug in the pilosebaceous unit.
 It helps to imagine a blocked oil well.
 The oil can’t reach the skin’s surface, so it accumulates deep in the pilosebaceous unit and can form whiteheads.
 Or, oil can build up pressure and explode like a volcano.
-If the plug explodes down deep, cysts can form.
+If the plug explodes deep down, cysts can form.
 If it pops toward the top, you get a pus-filled bump on the skin’s surface (the classic pimple).
 A blackhead is created when the oil comes to the surface and oxidizes, causing the color to darken.
 Over-the-counter pore strips will remove a blackhead’s dark color for a couple of days, but the oil re-oxidizes, so this is not a great long-term solution (but it might be handy before prom).
 Many acne medications work by increasing skin cell turnover to prevent plugs from forming in the first place.

-• Morning
+Morning Routine

 • Cerave PM Facial Moisturizing Lotion